 Last revised: April 5, 2017

 This biography is included in the book "The Year of the Blue Snow: The 1964 Philadelphia Phillies" (SABR, 2013), edited by Mel Marmer and Bill Nowlin.
 For more information or to purchase the book in e-book or paperback form, click here.

-An alternate version of this biography has also appeared in SABR’s "Pitching, Defense and Three-Run Homers: The 1970 Baltimore Orioles," published by the University of Nebraska Press in 2012.
+An alternate version of this biography also appeared in SABR’s "Pitching, Defense and Three-Run Homers: The 1970 Baltimore Orioles," published by the University of Nebraska Press in 2012.

 Grateful acknowledgment to Clay Dalrymple for his memories (phone interviews, May 11 and May 23, 2008).
-Thanks also to SABR member Alfonso Tusa (Venezuelan stats).
+All quotes from him are from these interviews unless otherwise indicated.

 Professional Baseball Players Database V6.0

 Daniel Gutiérrez, Efraim Álvarez and Daniel Gutiérrez, Jr., La Enciclopedia del Béisbol en Venezuela, Caracas, Venezuela: Editorial Norma, 2007.

 1 Bob Fowler, “Twins Sing the Praises of Unsung Borgmann,” The Sporting News, July 28, 1979, 17.

 2 Debra Moon, Chico: Life and Times of a City of Fortune, Charleston, South Carolina: Arcadia Publishing, 2003: 134.

 4 “Melvin R. ‘Bush’ Dalrymple,” Chico Enterprise-Record, February 26, 2015.